qlik-oss/core-website/docs/tutorials/hello-engine.md

 [docker-compose.yml](https://github.com/qlik-ea/getting-started-with-web-platform/blob/master/hello-engine/docker-compose.yml)
 file and refer to the Docker documentation for more information on how `docker-compose` works.

-Verify that one Docker container with QIX Engine is running:
+Verify that one Docker container with QIX Engine is running with:

 ```bash
 docker ps